TheEmersonian/Project-Iodine/text_files/README.txt

 	2 = tried to convert a block id that isn't in the game to a block name

 # BUGS:
+	Sideways movement does not work properly
+	Deep stone doesnt have an icon
 	Select inventory square and mouse no go back - fixed (was setting mouse mode to confined instead of captured when closing the inventory)
 	Game crashes when picking up items - fixed (was checking the raycasts collider after removing it) When opening the inventory, you keep moving if you were already and some wierd physics happens